Trial of Arne Cheyenne Johnson: Background

 Arne Cheyenne Johnson and Debbie Glatzel provided firsthand accounts for the version of events depicted in Discovery Channel's A Haunting, episode "Where Demons Dwell".
 They said their father was an eyewitness to demonic possession.
 Both Johnson and Debbie were adamant in their support of the Warrens' recollection of events.
 They asserted that paranormal activity began after they went to clean up a rental property they had just acquired.
-David recollected that an old man appeared, pushing and terrifying him.
+David recalled an old man suddenly appeared, pushing and terrifying him.
 The couple initially thought David was using the old man as an excuse to avoid cleaning, but David informed them that the old man had vowed to harm the Glatzels if they moved into the rental home.
 David's visions of the old man included the man appearing as a demonic beast who muttered Latin and threatened to steal his soul.
 Although the family allegedly heard strange noises coming from the attic, no one but David ever witnessed the old man.
 After David experienced night terrors, exhibited strange behavior, and obtained unexplained scratches and bruises, the family called upon the services of a Catholic priest, who attempted to bless the house.
 The terrified family concluded that the house was evil and would no longer continue to rent it.

 David's visions worsened, occurring in the daytime as well.
-Twelve days after the original incident, the family summoned the self-proclaimed demonologists Ed and Lorraine Warren to assist.
-Lorraine allegedly witnessed a black mist materialize next to David, an apparent indication of a malevolent presence.
+Twelve days after the original incident, the family summoned the demonologists Ed and Lorraine Warren to assist.
+Lorraine witnessed a black mist materialize next to David, an indication of a malevolent presence.
 Debbie and her mother told the Warrens they had seen David being beaten and choked by invisible hands and that red marks had appeared on his neck afterward.
 David had started to growl, hiss, speak in otherworldly voices, and recite passages from the Bible or Paradise Lost.
 The Glatzels recounted how each night a family member would remain awake with David as he suffered through spasms and convulsions.
-After receiving a prognosis of multiple possessions from the Warrens, David was subjected to three "lesser exorcisms".
+After receiving a prognosis of multiple possessions from the Warrens, David was subjected to three "lesser exorcisms.”
 Lorraine asserts that David levitated, ceased breathing for a time, and even demonstrated the supernatural ability of precognition, specifically in relation to the manslaughter Johnson would later commit.
 In October 1980, the Warrens contacted Brookfield police to warn them that the situation was becoming dangerous.